reductionfear/js/e-instructions.md

-use electron so its all external no browser extension needed chrome in debug mode then inject code can use compiled executable engines example blunder.exe not only js
+use electron so its all external no browser extension needed chrome in debug mode then inject code can use compiled executable engines example blunder.exe not only js features may be multiple arrows different colors for best 4 moves with say least cp losing moves automove just like Lichess Bot (stockfish8) 2.js

 examples-